 Like many places in the U.S., the people of Ohio struggle with alcohol abuse.
 Although a legal and socially acceptable substance, heavy alcohol abuse can lead to addiction, dependence and a full-blown alcohol use disorder (AUD).
 Each year between 2010-2014, more than 600,000 adults living in Ohio reported heavy alcohol use within the past month.

-Finding Addiction Treatment In Ohio: The Bluffs Rehab
+Finding Addiction Treatment In Ohio: Vertava Health of Ohio

-The Bluffs Rehab, in Sherrodsville, is an ideal place for recovery in Ohio.
-Located on 80 acres of scenic wooded countryside, the Bluffs features comfortable accommodations and qualified staff to ensure all issues surrounding addiction are adequately met and addressed.
+Vertava Health of Ohio, in Sherrodsville, is an ideal place for recovery in Ohio.
+Located on 80 acres of scenic wooded countryside, the Vertava Health of Ohio features comfortable accommodations and qualified staff to ensure all issues surrounding addiction are adequately met and addressed.
 Treatment plans are individualized and tailored to the unique needs of the person.
-High-quality medical care, comfort and evidence-based treatment options make the Bluffs a great spot to focus on recovery and work towards a life worth living.
+High-quality medical care, comfort, and evidence-based treatment options make the Vertava Health of Ohio a great spot to focus on recovery and work towards a life worth living.

 - Ohio Association of County Behavioral Health Authorities — Recovery is Beautiful